Resources

 Seb’s Art List

-Possibly the most comprehensive single site for art shows and exhibitions in London.
-The site is constantly updated and sorted by region, although FREE registration is required to access the events listings.
+Possibly the most comprehensive source for art shows and exhibitions in London.
+The website is now offline, but the free newsletter lists weekly updates for upcoming shows and events, sorted by region.
 Instagram: @sebsartlist

 Tabish Khan

 Quite possibly the busiest art critic in London, who sees hundreds of shows a year.
-Tab often writes for Londonist and FAD and has a weekly FREE newsletter.
+Tab often writes for Londonist and FAD and has a weekly newsletter with free and paid tiers.
 He’s also quite active on Instagram: @londonartcritic

 Time Out